diamond-org/flask-diamond/docs/manage_py_explanation.rst

 - ``userdel``: Delete a user from the users database.

 - ``init_db``: Drop the existing database using `Flask-SQLAlchemy <http://pythonhosted.org/Flask-SQLAlchemy/>`_ and re-create it.
 This obviously destroys anything in the database, resetting it to its original state.

-- ``populate_db``: Sometimes, it is convenient to populate the database with a starting set of objects.
-The ``populate_db`` command is a handy opportunity to ship some data with your project.